 Suggestions and Recommendations

-- As the words scandalised is ambiguous in its meaning, there is a need to amend Section 2(c)(i) to provide a precise definition of what amount to scandalise.
+- As the word scandalised is ambiguous in its meaning, there is a need to amend Section 2(c)(i) to provide a precise definition of what amount to scandalise.

-- There is a need for judicial reform in the contempt proceedings because it is an affront to the principle of fair trial as in the contempt cases, it is the judges themselves who are the victim, persecutor, and the Judge.
+- There is a need for judicial reform in the contempt proceedings because it is an affront to the principle of a fair trial, as in contempt cases, it is the judges themselves who are the victim, the persecutor, and the Judge.

 The law on contempt has already become obsolete in the world democracies like Canada, Australia, and America.
 In Canada, the law would be invoked if there is a real and dangerous threat to the administration.
 Whereas, in America, the law is not in use in response to public comment either on judges or legal-related matters.

-The law is still in prevalence in India and, unfortunately, some judges believe that judiciary respect could be harbour by halting the criticism.
+The law is still prevalent in India, and, unfortunately, some judges believe that judiciary respect could be harbour by halting the criticism.
 India, being the world’s largest democracy, should put forward its steps towards the dilution of contempt law.